-A commission for a real estate company to take photographs at Harkness Roses for inclusion in a twice yearly book, sent to customers informing them of a new development in London.
-Harkness Roses, renowned worldwide for their rose varieties, were asked to breed a rose specifically for the development, these photographs were taken for inclusion in an article about the process of rose breeding and to document their work.
+Taken for a Global real estate company for inclusion in a twice yearly book about a new development in London.
+Harkness Roses, renowned worldwide for their rose varieties, were asked to breed a rose specifically for the development, these photographs were taken as part of an article about the process of rose breeding and to document their work.

 The sheer magnitude of the architecture of the modern Church of the Holy Trinity (Fátima), in contrast to the humans who moved within its dramatic and stark structure, created strong graphic images enhanced by their simplicity.